 8. Chuck Norris does not need Twitter.
 He is already following you.

-9. Chuck Norris wrote a blog post and it got over five million tweets before
+9. Chuck Norris wrote a blog post and it got over five million tweets before it was published.

 10. Bill Gates lives in constant fear that Chuck Norris’s PC will crash.